eldipa/book-of-gehn/posts/perf/java-jit-DRAFT/2022-03-12-Java-faster-than-C-DRAFT.md

 This is the **just in time compiler** in action.

-The program runs a very tight loop which it is executed millions of times.
+The program runs a very tight loop that it is executed millions of times.
 The JVM decides that the code would benefit if it is compiled to native code and optimized, like `-O3` is.